 Well, in short: it’s complicated.
 Peanuts and soy (included in this family) are definitely not doing anyone any favors, and the insanely reactive peanut allergies seen in many, gives a fairly visible sign that there is more going on in some legumes than meets the eye.
 But to backtrack a bit here, legumes are generally defined as plants, which produce a pod, with seeds contained inside.
 Most people are usually referring to the seeds of these plants, when they say the word legumes.

-The most common legumes usually consumed are lentils, peas, chickpeas, beans, soybeans and peanuts.
+The most common types usually consumed are lentils, peas, chickpeas, beans, soybeans and peanuts.
 If you just had some gastrointestinal pain at the mere mention of these items – you are not alone.
 Legumes fall into a category called FODMAPS.
 That stands for: fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 These foods are notorious for causing gastrointestinal distress (especially in those with IBS or digestive issues).
 Legumes in particular contain a type of carbohydrate called oligosaccharides, which the body has trouble breaking down, causing gas.

 However, some amounts of oligosaccharides are removed via the simple cooking process.
 Interestingly, our ancestors throughout various time periods always took great care to properly prepare grains and legumes, if they were going to consume them.
 This is a perfect example of anecdotal, passed-down knowledge.
 Ancient culture (and to a large extent, our culture) has largely advanced due to small tips and methods like these.

-In the modern world, however, one of the most popular legumes are garbanzo beans (sometimes called chickpeas).
+In the modern world, however, one of the most popular types are garbanzo beans (sometimes called chickpeas).
 Fiber content is one of the most highly regarded aspects of chickpeas, and with good reason.
 Two cups of these beans can provide an entire day’s worth of fiber!
 But chickpeas can also cause great digestive distress, and also lack complete protein, leaving these legumes as just a “so-so” nutritional choice.

 Phytic Acid And Protein